Skip to content

 sh

 Keep in mind that on some devices, your defconfig may be in arch/arm64/configs or in other cases arch/arm64/configs/vendor/your_defconfig.
-For example in your defconfig, Enable CONFIG_KSU with y to enable, or n to disable.
-Your path will be something like: arch/arm64/configs/...
+For whichever defconfig you are using, make sure to enable CONFIG_KSU with y to enable or n to disable it.
+For example, in case you chose to enable it, you defconfig should contain the following string:

 # KernelSU